Hybrid Training Program FAQ: How to Choose the Right Plan for Strength and Endurance

 Is hybrid training good for beginners?

-Yes, as long as the program matches the person’s current level.
+Yes, as long as the hybrid training program actually matches your current level.

-The mistake beginners make is assuming hybrid training means doing everything at once, at high volume, from day one.
+The mistake most beginners make is assuming hybrid training means doing everything at once, at high volume, from day one.
+It does not.
+Hybrid training is a long-term system, not a 4-week shock cycle, and beginners progress fastest when the early phase looks closer to:

 basic strength training